MCP Server Integration

 Configuration

-Add Aguardic as an MCP server in your agent's configuration:
+Add Aguardic as an MCP server in your agent or editor.
+Select your platform below for the correct configuration format.

 {